We Were Made for Each Other: Why Morality isn't Subjective

 It is also through this line of thinking that we can test moral questions.
 It proves that there are some things that we know are objectively right or objectively wrong because they've been woven into our own existence.
 Killing is wrong because, in a world where we all killed each other to solve our problems, humanity would cease to exist.
 Lying is wrong because, in a world where we all lied, nothing would get done, and no one would be trustworthy.

-Of course, this is just the tip of the iceberg.
+Lastly, we should recognize that this is just the tip of the iceberg.
 The real moral questions lie in the hairiness of actual societal problems.
 For example, is lying excusable if it spares the feelings of others?
 Is there any situation in which killing, or letting someone die, is actually good for humanity?
 The answers to these questions are not so black and white.

 Thanks for reading through this very short post on some of my thoughts!
 This topic of morality is very wide in philosophy and I encourage you to explore it more if you like this post!
-Try googling moral relativism, utilitarianism, or virtue ethics if you want some more reading about morality.
+Try Googling moral relativism, utilitarianism, or virtue ethics if you want some more reading about morality.
 You can also check out some of my other posts below!

 If you want to see more of my day-to-day, you can find me on Instagram @ariels_view!